 Cold medications should not be used for an extended period as they can cause side effects such as liver damage.

-Natural remedies for cold include drinking a lot of water, gargling your mouth with salt water, or using a humidifier.
+Natural remedies for colds include drinking a lot of water, gargling your mouth with saltwater, or using a humidifier.

-Avoid close contact with infected people and maintain a proper hygiene to prevent catching a cold.
+Avoid close contact with infected people and maintain proper hygiene to prevent catching a cold.

 The best natural remedy is to remove the allergen to get relief.

-Avoid exposure to the allergens to prevent the asthma attacks in future.
+Avoid exposure to allergens to prevent asthma attacks in the future.

 Both cold and allergies can lead to asthma or increase your risk for other infections if not treated properly.
 If you have a persistent cough, breathing difficulty, sinus congestion, chest pain, severe ear or throat pain, then you should consult a doctor.